 There are some serious pitfalls to this method of gait training.
 First, it requires the horse to move in a stiff, heads-up, hollow backed frame.
 Secondly, to stop such an animal generally requires harsh bitting, which creates a resistant attitude in the horse.
 Last but not least, the horse is never taught to think its way through a situation, but simply responds to the rider’s weight and aids by stiffening up and rushing forward.
 This rushing is reinforced by the pain caused in its body by the saddle and/or bit, as the ‘fight or flight’ instinct kicks in.
 While it’s certainly not logical to try to run away from pain caused by tack that is firmly strapped in place. . .a horse in pain isn’t thinking logically, but instinctually.
 I suppose that to the degree the response is instinctual, you might call such a gait ‘natural.’
 It is certainly not safe, comfortable or functional for the poor horse!

 As time goes on, the habit of rushing become firmly ingrained.
 A person riding such a horse usually resorts to stronger and stronger bits to bring the animal under some sort of control.
 The problem with this thinking is that, in order for a horse to stiffen up and resist the rider, and rush, the animal must have something to resist against.
 When a rider uses a harsh bit, the horse will naturally stiffen up against it to try to avoid the bit action that causes pain.
 When the horse stiffens and resists, the rider pulls back harder on the reins, causing the horse more pain and giving it something firm to resist against. . .and so on and so forth.
-Trying to gain control of a rushing horse via means of harsher bitting and stronger pulling is an exercise in futility, and creates an ongoing circle of frustration for both horse and rider. (for more on this please check out my saddle fitting videos and my bit demo here).
+Trying to gain control of a rushing horse via means of harsher bitting and stronger pulling is an exercise in futility, and creates an ongoing circle of frustration for both horse and rider. (for more on this please watch our gaited horse saddle fitting and equitation video and my bitting demonstration video).

 Another common element in this scenario is that the horse in pain feels compromised and unable to care for itself, and naturally reverts to the instinctual reaction of looking to the herd–virtually any other horse within close proximity–for safety and security.
 The horse literally cannot bear to feel it’s being left behind by other horses on a ride, and will become frantic when it is separated from its most recent buddy.